 How to buy And Use Single Mode SFP & Multimode SFP?

-- Make sure that SFPs in both ends of the fiber patch cord are of the same wavelength and consistent in color coding.
+- Make sure that SFPs in both ends of the fiber patch cord is of the same wavelength and consistent in color coding.

 - Protect the optical port by dust plug when not using the SFP.